dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

-In the case where `C` does not declare any static members whose basename is the basename of `m`, and `C` does not declare any constructors named `C.m2` where `m2` is the basename of `m`, let _M_ be the set of each accessible extension whose on-class is `C`, and whose static members include one with the name `m`, or which declares a constructor named `C.m`.
+In the case where `C` does not declare any static members whose basename is the basename of `m`, and `C` does not declare any constructors named `C.m2` where `m2` is the basename of `m`, let _M_ be the set containing each accessible extension whose on-class is `C`, and whose static members include one with the name `m`, or which declares a constructor named `C.m`.

 *If `C` does declare a constructor with such a name `C.m2` then the given expression is not a static member invocation.
 This case is described in a